002A/ixora.io/creative_portfolio/piano-music.rst

 .. youtube:: TthYmI4p1gY

 *Pachelbel's Canon in D*.
-I played this song at my brother's wedding a few weeks ago.
+I played this song at my brother's wedding in October.

 .. youtube:: ZcTRDxM8-00